-Homeowners whose applications were migrated from the old vendor are asked to register their email address in the Neighborly portal in order to re-register their application.
-Applicants can register at http://register.pahaf.org/, providing their full name, an email address, and whether they are comfortable communicating in English.
+Homeowners can begin their application by registering at http://register.pahaf.org/, providing their full name, an email address, and whether they are comfortable communicating in English.
 Upon submission of the registration form, an automated email is sent to the applicant's email address with log-in credentials and guidance to access the application portal.